About Me rev19

 portrait I am a computer software professional and high-tech manager with considerable experience designing and developing software and managing developers and projects.
 Ever since I was a kid in school, I've been one of those people who always seem somehow to end up "in charge" in any group setting.
 In the early 1990s, with the help of a great mentor, I made a career transition from being a software engineer and technical leader to being a professional manager.
 I found that I enjoy business management, project management and especially people management - but I need to stay "close to the code"; hands-on whenever possible.

 Opportunities changed after the 2001-2002 dot-com bomb.
 I refreshed some tech skills, and dove head-first back into the bits and bytes of technology.
 In a small-company environment, I found ways to succeed as project manager and team leader while contributing as application architect and designer at the same time.
+I commuted to Louisiana for 7 years, then served as an IT Director, and finally spent 8 years with the College of Nursing at WSU in Spokane.
+And from there I retired in December of 2022.

 Yes, I Am A Computer Nerd